Top of the 9th at Ebbets Field. The National League leads the American League, 7-6.

 "Take your base," says Harvey.

-Ruth trots to first, and sticks his tongue out at McGraw.
+Ruth trots to 1st, and sticks his tongue out at McGraw.

 "Rotten bastard," McGraw mutters under his breath, as he walks out to the mound.
 "At least he can't steal 2nd."